lurchmath/lde/docs/api-lde.md

    the Output Tree to some `Structure` not in the Output Tree.
 The feedback will also contain an `id` field containing the unique ID of the connection that was severed.
+ * `"validation queued"` - feedback of this type means that the LDE has just enqueued for validation an `OutputStructure` instance.
+The `subject` will be its corresponding origin `InputStructure`.